joergboe/testframework/doc/manpage.md

 - TTRO_noCpus          - The number of detected cores
 - TTRO_noParallelCases - The max number of parallel executed cases.
 If set to 1 all cases are executed back-to-back
-- TTRO_treads          - The number of threads to be used during test case execution.
-Is set to 1 if parallel test case execution is enabled.
-Is set to $TTRO_noCpus if back-to-back test case execution is enabled.
+- TTRO_treads          - The number of threads per job to be used during test case execution.
+If sequential test execution is enabled one job takes all treads.
 - TTPR_clean           -
 - TTRO_reference       - The reference will be printed
 - TTPR_noStart         - This property is provided with value "true" if the --no-start command line option is used.
 It is empty otherwise
 - TTPR_noStop          - This  property is provided with value "true" if the --no-stop command line option is used.
 It is empty otherwise